B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 root@arneis-vm01:~#
 ```

-If the result is the same, type the following command to check that all the services are up and running:
+If the result is the same, type the following command to very that all the K3S core services are up and running:

 ```bash
 kubectl get all --all-namespaces